|

 Understanding Express Release for International Shipping

 "Express release" means you don't need to provide the original international sea freight Bill of Lading to get your goods at the destination when shipping from the USA.
-You can collect your items by showing a copy of the Bill of Lading you received from us via email.
+You can collect your items by presenting a copy of the Bill of Lading that we emailed to you.
 No original documents are needed.

-Keep in mind that some countries, like Argentina, Brazil, Ecuador, and certain countries in Africa, do not accept express release Bills of Lading.
+Keep in mind that some countries, such as Argentina, Brazil, Ecuador, and certain African countries, do not accept express release Bills of Lading.
 Carriers should let us know when they issue the Bill of Lading.
 If you need original Bills of Lading and cannot obtain them at the destination, we will send you the originals.

-USPS First Class Mail is free for deliveries within the USA and Canada.
-If you need expedited or international shipping, you must pay for the postage.
+USPS First-Class Mail is free for deliveries within the United States and Canada.
+If you require expedited or international shipping, you will be responsible for the additional postage costs.
 If you request a set of original Bills of Lading for shipments to countries that accept express release, we will add a $50 fee in addition to the postage cost.

 You may read more about the Bill of Lading on this page of our website.

 VII.
 PORT OF ENTRY FEE.
-This fee is usually for international shipping from the USA when goods are transferred between ports.
+This fee typically applies to international shipping from the USA when goods are transferred between ports.
 It means that your sea freight Bill of Lading shows a different port for unloading than where the goods will finally arrive.
 This fee is part of the destination charges.

 VIII.
 DESTINATION CHARGES.
 ALL INTERNATIONAL SEA FREIGHT SHIPMENTS ARE SUBJECT TO DESTINATION CHARGES.
-Destination charges, also known as local charges, occur once your shipment reaches its destination.
+Destination charges, also referred to as local charges, are incurred once your shipment reaches its final destination.
 These are not freight charges.
 The amount of these charges can change based on the destination country's import rules, the port of entry, the ocean freight carrier, and the carrier's local agent.
 Keep in mind that our online freight calculator does not include these charges in the ocean freight quotes.

 Since the consignee is a U.S. Freight Forwarder, AMID Logistics does not manage destination charges.
 You may incur these charges starting on the day your goods enter the destination country's Commerce Zone.
 The consignee is responsible for clearing their sea freight shipment through customs and must pay any related costs directly to those handling the cargo release.